 Our most liquid asset is cash.
 The amount of this asset is dependent on our operating, financing, lending and investing activities during any given period.
-At December 31, 2016, Territorial Savings Bank's cash and cash equivalents totaled \$61.3 million.
+At December 31, 2017, the Company's cash and cash equivalents totaled \$32.1 million.

-If we require funds beyond our ability to generate them internally, borrowing agreements exist with the Federal Home Loan Bank, which provide an additional source of funds.
+If we require funds beyond our ability to generate them internally, borrowing agreements exist with the FHLB, which provide an additional source of funds.
 We also utilize securities sold under agreements to repurchase as another borrowing source.
-At December 31, 2016, we had the ability to borrow up to an additional \$577.9 million from the Federal Home Loan Bank.
-Advances from the Federal Home Loan Bank and securities sold under agreements to repurchase remained at \$69.0 million and \$55.0 million, respectively, during 2016.
+At December 31, 2017, we had the ability to borrow up to an additional \$579.4 million from the FHLB.
+Advances from the FHLB and securities sold under agreements to repurchase were \$107.2 million and \$30.0 million, respectively for the year ended December 31, 2017.
+In 2017, FHLB advances increased by \$38.2 million while securities under agreements to repurchase decreased by \$25.0 million.
+The increase in FHLB advances was used primarily to fund the growth in the mortgage loan portfolio, pay off maturing securities sold under agreements to repurchase and to reduce our interest rate risk.